Roman, Bulgaria

-Roman (Роман [ˈrɔmɐn]) is a town in northwestern Bulgaria near the city of Pravets and about 90 km northeast of the capital of Bulgaria, Sofia.
-It is located in Vratsa Province and is known for the big steel factory, producing 100,000 tons of steel a year.
+Roman (Роман [ˈrɔmɐn]) is a small town in northwestern Bulgaria near the city of Pravets and about 90 km northeast of Sofia.
+It is located in Vratsa Province and is known for the big steel factory, producing 100,000 tons of steel per year.
 The raw materials come from the Kremikovtsi factory near Sofia.
-As of December 2009, the town has a population of 3,157 inhabitants.
+As of December 2009, the town had a population of 3,157.

 Roman Knoll on Trinity Peninsula in Antarctica is named after the town.